Send one off emails based on changes to Salesforce records.

 In Salesforce, click the App Menu at the top right, then select Campaign Monitor.

 Click the Smart Emails tab.

 Select the template you want to work with via the tree menu on the left.

 Once selected the template will load in the centre of the screen, to map fields click the New Template Mapping button.

 Select a Root Salesforce Object, this is the object that has the values you want to map to Campaign Monitor.

 Optionally, you can add a Description to make it easier for people to understand what these mappings do.

-Set create tasks to True if you would like to create a Salesforce task when an email is sent.
+There is a pick list to choose if you want to create a Salesforce task or an email message.

 The create tasks option is only available where the Root Object has Salesforce Activities enabled.